kevsmith/readme/README.md

 ## 1:1s

-We will meet weekly for 30-45 minutes.
+We will meet regularly for 30-45 minutes.
+Frequency -- weekly or biweekly -- is up to you.
 We'll spend the first 2-3 getting to know each other.
 After that the agenda is up to you so please come prepared.

 # Personal Miscellanea